opensearch-project/documentation-website/_integrations/index.md

 1. From the **Integrations** page, select **NginX Dashboard**.
 2. Select the **Try it** button. _The Try it flow automatically creates a sample index template and add sample data into the template, and then creates the integration based on that data._
 3. View the asset list, and select a dashboard asset.
+4. Preview the data visualizations and explore the sample data details.